Engee documentation

 .

-, you must specify an additional parameter Open-circuit voltage measurement temperature to convert the open-circuit storage voltage to a temperature-independent state of charge during storage:
+For block thermal modelling options, if you set the Storage condition parameter to Fixed open-circuit voltage, you must specify the optional Open-circuit voltage measurement temperature parameter to convert the open-circuit storage voltage to a temperature-independent charge state during storage:

-The open circuit voltage as a function of storage temperature is determined by this equation:
+The open-circuit voltage as a function of storage temperature is determined by this equation:

 Finally, this equation defines the increase in resistance of the battery terminals due to calendar aging as a function of storage temperature: